ml4ai/tomcat-faceAnalyzer/README.md

    expressions of the same emotion category vary substantially across different situations, people, gender, and cultures (Barrett et al., 2019).

+3. The faceAnalyzer executable outputs a list of all the emotions detected by the FACS configuration mentioned above.
+Due to shared characteristic AUs, there might be an overlap of emotions.
+A possible explanation for this limitation is that each timestamp captures the expression at a fixed point in time and the possibility that there may be an overlap in the sequence of facial changes (onset, apex, offset) associated with emotion categories is not taken into consideration (Kohler et al., 2004).

 ## References